MatrixEditor/caterpillar/docs/sphinx/source/reference/index.rst

    datamodel.rst
    operators.rst

-If you want to switch to the C API instead, please refer to the sections described in :ref:`reference_capi-index`.
+If you want to switch to the C API instead, please refer to the sections described in the CAPI reference.

 .. toctree::
    :maxdepth: 3
+   :numbered:
-   :caption: C Reference
+   :caption: C API Reference

-   capi/index.rst
+   capi/abstract
+   capi/objects/objimpl
+   capi/parsing
+   capi/macros
+   capi/module
+   capi/extension